 Step forward Trevor Hemmings.

 His famous green and yellow quartered silks were worn by the 2005 winner – Hedgehunter, the 2011 hero Ballabriggs and most recently in 2015 by Many Clouds.
 All three were trained by different stables too as Mr Hemmings likes to spread his horses around.
 Hedgehunter was trained by Willie Mullins in Ireland, while Ballabriggs was for Donald McCain and Many Clouds gave trainer Oliver Sherwood his first Grand National winner.

 Picking your Grand National winner by the jockeys silks

 Over the years, whether you are a ‘once-a-year’ punter or not you will start to remember certain Grand National colours popping up year-after-year.
 We’ve already mentioned the big owners like Trevor Hemmings, JP McManus and Gigginstown House Stud so racing fans will always latch onto horses that are running for these powerful owners.

-However, some Grand National bets will simple be placed on a horse that has a jockey wearing a set of silks that stand out, or even a favourite colour.
+However, some Grand National bets will simply be placed on a horse that has a jockey wearing a set of silks that stand out, or even a favourite colour.
 The same rule applies to certain names of horses with non-racing fans latching on to memorable names that might have a connection with their own lives.
 If your favourite colour is pink and you spot a horse with a jockey wearing pink then there is every chance you might be drawn to that runner.

 However, some jockeys don’t get much of a choice.
 Big owners – like JP McManus – might have what’s called a ‘retained jockey’ and this means that jockey will ride all their horses.
 Yes, if – like we’ve mentioned – that owner has a few horses in the race then that retained jockey will have a choice to make on which horse to ride – and they don’t always get it right!